 - Keep area around the unit clear of people while raising and lowering the mast. - ALWAYS lower the mast when not in use. - The tower extends up to 23 ft (7 m).
-Verify area above trailer is open and clear of overhead wires and obstructions. - If for any reason any part of mast hangs up or winch cable develops slack while raising or lowering tower.
-STOP immediately!
-Contact a Generac Mobile Products Authorized Service Dealer. - NEVER remove safety pin or pull mast locking pin while tower is up.
+Verify area above trailer is open and clear of overhead wires and obstructions. - .
+If for any reason any part of the mast hangs up or winch cable develops slack while raising or lowering tower, stop immediately and contact a GMP ASD. - NEVER remove safety pin or pull mast locking pin while tower is up.